CharlesSieg/website-charlessieg-source/content/posts/2013/2013-02-26-on-telecommuting.markdown

 layout: post
 title: "On Telecommuting"
 date: 2013-02-26 18:36
-comments: false
+aliases:
+  - /blog/on-telecommuting
 tags:
   - Productivity
-published: true
 ---

 There was some [kerfluffle today about telecommuting](http://www.usatoday.com/story/tech/2013/02/26/yahoo-google-facebook-apple/1949007/).
 Yahoo’s new CEO, [Marissa Mayer](http://en.wikipedia.org/wiki/Marissa_Mayer), has recently banned employees from working from home.
 Apparently, she believes that working from home decreases productivity.